Privacy-Preserving Cram\'er-Rao Lower Bound: Introduction

-A fundamental issue in privacy-preserving system identification based on stochastic obfuscation is the trade-off between identification accuracy and privacy preservation \cite{cai2021cost}.
+A fundamental issue in privacy-preserving system identification based on stochastic obfuscation is the trade-off between identification accuracy and privacy preservation \citep{cai2021cost}.
 In stochastic obfuscation mechanisms, excessive introduction of privacy noise to preserve measurement data can significantly degrade identification accuracy, whereas pursuing higher identification accuracy inevitably risks leakage of sensitive information.
 Therefore, under given privacy constraints, characterizing the fundamental limit of identification accuracy and designing corresponding algorithms that achieve optimal accuracy have become topics of widespread interest among researchers.
-Existing research primarily investigates this trade-off within pre-defined mechanisms, such as Gaussian \cite{asoodeh2018estimation,dong2022gaussian} or Laplacian noise ones \cite{dwork2009what,chen2024locally}, by adjusting noise levels.
+Existing research primarily investigates this trade-off within pre-defined mechanisms, such as Gaussian \citep{asoodeh2018estimation,dong2022gaussian} or Laplacian noise ones \citep{dwork2009what,chen2024locally}, by adjusting noise levels.
 However, such trade-off analyses are only applicable to specific stochastic obfuscation mechanisms, and thereby lack generality.
 As a result, these analyses hardly provide guidance for the design of optimal stochastic obfuscation mechanisms and system identification algorithms.

-To enhance the generality of the traditional trade-off results, this paper extends the classical Cram{\'e}r-Rao (CR) lower bound theory \cite{shao2003mathematical} to scenarios with privacy constraints, i.e., the privacy-preserving CR lower bound theory.
+To enhance the generality of the traditional trade-off results, this paper extends the classical Cram{\'e}r-Rao lower bound (CRLB) theory \citep{shao2003mathematical} to scenarios with privacy constraints, i.e., the privacy-preserving CRLB theory.
 Notably, beyond system identification algorithms, there are plenty of stochastic obfuscation mechanisms satisfying given privacy constraints, and the optimal design of system identification algorithms depends on the choice of stochastic obfuscation mechanisms.
-Consequently, the privacy-preserving CR lower bound theory is more challenging to establish compared with the classical one.
-This paper aims to overcome this challenge, characterizing a precise and attainable lower bound for identification accuracy applicable to a broad class of stochastic obfuscation mechanisms, and thereby establishing the fundamental trade-off between identification accuracy and privacy preservation.
+Consequently, the privacy-preserving CRLB theory is more challenging to establish compared with the classical one.
+This paper aims to overcome this challenge, characterizing a precise and attainable lower bound for identification accuracy applicable to general stochastic obfuscation mechanisms, and thereby establishing the fundamental trade-off between identification accuracy and privacy preservation.